I. Introduction to Research Sources

 The following selected titles are useful for topical overviews of tax issues generally, or in specific areas of taxation.
 Some of the works are very scholarly, some practical, and others provide more general overviews.
 These materials should be used as a starting point to understand the issues and to collect references for further research.

-West’s Tax Law Dictionary (Reference KF6287 .S65) is always helpful in a field with technical terms and jargon.
+WG&L Tax Dictionary (Reference KF6287 .W47) is always helpful in a field with technical terms and jargon.
 Entries contain references to the Internal Revenue Code, IRS regulations, and case law.

 This treatise is the recommended starting point for all types of tax questions.
 Boris Bittker is also the co-author of several other treatises on more specific areas (see below).